Richard Kuklinski: Louis Masgay

-During his incarceration, Kuklinski granted interviews to prosecutors, psychiatrists, criminologists, and writers.
-Several television producers also spoke to Kuklinski about his criminal career, upbringing, and personal life.
-These talks culminated in three televised documentaries known as The Iceman Tapes, broadcast on HBO in 1992, 2001, and 2003.
-According to his daughter, Merrick Kuklinski, her mother convinced Richard to do the interviews and she was paid "handsomely" for them.

-In the last installment, The Iceman and the Psychiatrist, Kuklinski was interviewed by renowned forensic psychiatrist Dr. Park Dietz in 2002.
-Dietz stated he believed Kuklinski suffered from anti-social personality disorder plus paranoid personality disorder.
-Writers Anthony Bruno and Philip Carlo wrote biographies of Kuklinski.
-Kuklinski's wife, Barbara, received a share of the profits from the Bruno book.

 Additional victims

 In various interviews, Kuklinski claimed to have murdered around 200 people.
-He alleged he used multiple ways to kill people, including a crossbow, icepicks, a bomb attached to remote controlled toy, firearms, grenades, as well as cyanide solution spray he considered to be his favorite.
+He alleged he used multiple ways to kill people, including a crossbow, ice picks, a bomb attached to a remote controlled toy, firearms, grenades, as well as cyanide solution spray he considered to be his favorite.
 He said he committed his first murder at 14, and murdered homeless people for practice.
 In 2006, Paul Smith, a member of the task force involved in arresting Kuklinski – and later a supervisor of the organized crime division of the New Jersey Attorney General's office – said: "I checked every one of the murders Kuklinski said he committed, and not one was true."
 He added, "Authorities throughout the country could not corroborate one case based on the tidbits Kuklinski gave."
-In 2020, Dominick Polifrone said "I don't believe he killed two-hundred people.
+In 2020, Dominick Polifrone said, "I don't believe he killed two hundred people.
 I don't believe he killed a hundred people.
-I’ll go as high as 15, maybe."
+I'll go as high as 15, maybe."

 Kuklinski also alleged he was a Mafia contract killer independently working for all the Five Families of New York City, as well as the DeCavalcante family of New Jersey.
-He claimed he carried out dozens of murders on behalf of Gambino soldier Roy DeMeo.
+He claimed he carried out dozens of murders on behalf of Gambino family soldier Roy DeMeo.
 He said he was one of the murderers of Bonanno family boss Carmine Galante in July 1979, and Gambino family boss Paul Castellano in December 1985.
 For the Castellano murder, Kuklinski said he was personally recruited by John Gotti ally Sammy Gravano, who instructed him to kill Castellano's driver and bodyguard, Thomas Bilotti.
-He told Philip Carlo he was hired by John Gotti to kidnap, torture, and murder John Favara, the man who accidentally killed Gotti's 12-year-old son Frank after hitting him with his car.
+He told Philip Carlo he was hired by John Gotti to kidnap, torture, and murder John Favara, the man who accidentally hit and killed Gotti's 12-year-old son Frank with his car.